raccooncho/self_TIL/README.md

 # self_TIL

-## A note for self studying after academy
+## A notebook for self studying after academy

 ## I study python and html